We've launched a campaign urging people to 'Speak Up' on suspicions of child sexual exploitation.

 These offenders often display a level of control with a child or young person, as part of the grooming process or when committing criminal acts.
 They will try to control through violence, intimidation, persuasion or aggression.
 It often begins by befriending young people, who do not see themselves as victims of a crime.

-“Our campaign is aimed at urging the public to be aware and tell us, 100% anonymously, if you have any suspicions.
-It might be that the perpetrator is a neighbour, a colleague, or a family friend, and that is putting you off from speaking up.
-Crimestoppers, as a charity, guarantees that no one will ever know you contacted us.
+"Our campaign is aimed at urging public awareness and giving us any information you have, 100% anonymously.
+It might be that the perpetrator is a neighbour, a colleague, or a family friend.
+We guarantee that no one will ever know you contacted us.
 Speak up and help protect children and young people.”

 Usually younger attractive males who have the ability to impress potential victims with cars, money, lifestyle etc. They may pose as a 'boyfriend' before passing the victim on to others.

 Usually older males involved in committing sexual offences with victims passed on by the 'hook'.
-There is an inappropriate age difference between them and the victims and they are likely to have a sexual interest in children.
+There is an inappropriate age difference between them and the victims.
+They are likely to have a sexual interest in children.

 They arrange sex parties and organise the transport of victims to locations.
 They may also have a sexual interest in children.